The doctrine of Eclipse and Severability in Indian constitution

 The principles of divisibility were also discussed.
 The court noted that we must see if the omission of the disputed part of the act does not change the nature of the structure or object of the law. “

-That’s all for the topic of The doctrine of Eclipse and Severability if you wanna know more related to this topic or have any specific questions, so please comment below, thanks.
+That’s all for the topic of The doctrine of Eclipse and Severability if you wanna know more related to this topic or have any specific questions, please comment below, thanks.